Academic Catalog

 ART 25900 Intermediate Sculpture: Selected Topics (LA)

 Content topics vary in order to engage students in different approaches to contemporary sculpture.
 Projects and topics build on the creative work and skills taught in introductory sculpture classes, while approaching form and space in a variety of new ways.
-May be repeated once for a total of Prerequisites: Any ART 15xxx.
+Prerequisites: Any ART 15xxx.
 (IRR)

 4 Credits